gsmainclusivetechlab/compliance-docs/docs/manual/results.md

 ##### Footnotes

-- <a name="testduration">1</a>: This duration is directly related to the Interoperability Test Platform.
+- <a name="testduration">1</a>: This duration is directly related to the GSMA Mobile Money API Compliance Platform.
 The performance of the system under test is not evaluated here, since part of the test execution comes from simulated components, which may involve artificial simulated delays.